Skip to main content

 • mpg vs model year

-The visual trend was clear: mpg decreases as weight, horsepower_imputed, and displacement increase.
-I also used origin as a colour grouping, which showed clusters occupying different parts of feature space.
+The weight plot shows this pattern most clearly: mpg falls as vehicles become heavier, and the fitted line highlights the inverse relationship.
+The same downward trend appeared as horsepower_imputed and displacement increased.
+Colouring the points by origin also revealed clusters in different parts of the feature space.
 In this dataset, American-origin vehicles appeared more frequently in heavier, larger-displacement regions, while Japanese and European vehicles were more common in lighter, higher-mpg regions.

-This is informative for modelling, but I interpreted it with caution.
+These patterns are useful for modelling, but need to be interpreted with caution.
 Origin may be acting as a proxy for other factors (vehicle size, production era, market segment, or design choices), so it should not be treated as a standalone causal explanation.

 7. Grouped summaries